LIQUID - Canoeing Trip |

 Weedon Island (DATE - TBD)

-(Weedon Paddling Trail Map)
+(Weedon Paddling Trail Map) An excerpt from the St Pete Times:

 "This 1,046-acre park has some of the best fishing and canoeing in the state.
 The 4-mile canoe trail